sorenchiron/Opencore-EFI-Z590M/README.md

 - 10th generation Intel cpu coded `Cometlake`
 - UHD-630 integrated graphic processor
 - AMD RX 580 dedicated graphic card
+- Ventura recommended as has been tested.
+- Theoretically support from Mac OS 11.0.1 to newer (Bigsur,Monterey,Ventura,Sonoma)

 # How to use?